 There are two things going on here.
 The first is simply recognizing the value of deliberate, thoughtful and analytical sharing between people who are trying to end their seeming separation from God.
 This is valuable because it deprecates mystery and ensures that the focus is on the self.
 It is very easy to stay in the poetic and mythological language of A Course in Miracles.
 You can really savor it and get into it.
 You can talk about how Helen Schucman was the next best English writer to Shakespeare.
-And when you get tired of praising the prose, you can get into how the course revises the crucifixion and Heaven and the Adam and Eve story and all of that.
+And when you get tired of praising the prose, you can get into how the course revises critical metaphors like “crucifixion” and “Heaven” and critical stories like the one about Adam and Eve.

 So the dialogue I have been practicing and exploring lately – which is not precisely Bohmian dialogue – has its goal to get closer to the ground from which A Course in Miracles springs.
 It doesn’t denigrate the imagery and language and mythology and so forth; but it is trying to get past it to the underlying structure.
 There are, for example, a lot of debates about Jesus in the course communities – whether we are dealing with the historical Jesus, Helen’s personal Jesus, the idea of Jesus, or something else altogether.
 And what I am saying now is that that is not a very important thing to worry about.
 It doesn’t matter.
 You don’t have to settle that to figure out how to practice forgiveness.
 You really don’t.

 Please keep in mind that I am not saying those ideas are altogether extraneous – they’re not.
 It is important to respond to what calls us.
 But it is also helpful to remember that we are aiming to wake up.
 If you look at the last lessons of the course you will see that they are not in the nature of conclusion, but beginning.
 The course is really more about setting up a base camp if you will, then about scaling the summit.